sher-ocs-79/Ajax-Commander/README.md

 <pre>
 var Command_Message = {

-        __init: function(command) { // This function will be called by the AjaxCommander prior an Ajax executed
+        // This function will be called by the AjaxCommander prior a command invoked by the AjaxCommnder
+        __init: function(command) {

                 if (command == 'showMessages') {
                     $('div#messages_list').addClass('spinner');